Madis0/sodium-fabric-translations/README.md

 ### Where can I find the original language file?

 At the moment, [1.19.4/stable branch en_us.json](https://github.com/CaffeineMC/sodium-fabric/blob/1.19.4/stable/src/main/resources/assets/sodium/lang/en_us.json) is used.
 Some strings may be appended from the equivalent dev branch file.

+### Why does this exist?

+Sodium used to have a translation platform.
+It was announced and it stayed around for about 2 years, but the translations on it were not used in the mod.
+After that, [amnotbananaama](https://github.com/amnotbananaama), a moderator in CaffeineMC Discord, created and maintained this repo and Crowdin.
+That project became stagnant as well, as it was easy for users to contribute, but not use the translations in-game.
+Then myself and Reese came around and made it sustainable, with some help from Discord user _piuvas_.
+Now everyone can contribute easily and download the languages as a resource pack :)